Monadical-SAS/reflector/README.md

 **WORKFLOW:**

-1) Specify the input source file from local, youtube link or upload to S3 if needed and pass it as an input to the script.
+1) Specify the input source file from a local, youtube link or upload to S3 if needed and pass it as input to the script.
 2) Keep the agenda header topics in a local file named "agenda-headers.txt".
 This needs to be present where the script is run.
 3) Run the script.
-The script automatically creates a scatter plot of words and topics in the form of an interactive HTML file, a sample word cloud and uploads them to the S3 bucket
+The script automatically transcribes, summarizes and creates a scatter plot of words & topics in the form of an interactive
+HTML file, a sample word cloud and uploads them to the S3 bucket
 4) Additional artefacts pushed to S3:
    1) HTML visualiztion file
-   2) pandas df in pickle format for others to colloborate and make their own visualizations
+   2) pandas df in pickle format for others to collaborate and make their own visualizations
-   3) Summary, transcript and transcript with timestamps file in txt format.
+   3) Summary, transcript and transcript with timestamps file in text format.

     The script also creates 2 types of mappings.
    1) Timestamp -> The top 2 matched agenda topic
    2) Topic -> All matched timestamps in the transcription

-Further visualizations can be planned based on available artefacts or new ones can be created.
+Other visualizations can be planned based on available artefacts or new ones can be created.

 NEXT STEPS:

 1) Run this demo on a local Mac M1 to test flow and observe the performance
-2) Create a pipeline using microphone to listen to audio chunks to perform transcription realtime (and also efficiently summarize it as well) -> *done as part of whisjax_realtime_trial.py*
+2) Create a pipeline using a microphone to listen to audio chunks to perform transcription realtime (and also efficiently summarize it as well) -> *done as part of whisjax_realtime_trial.py*
 3) Create a RunPod setup for this feature (mentioned in 1 & 2) and test it end-to-end
 4) Perform Speaker Diarization using Whisper-JAX
-5) Based on feasibility of above points, explore suitable visualizations for transcription & summarization.
+5) Based on the feasibility of the above points, explore suitable visualizations for transcription & summarization.